Dear fellow progressives, I have a confession to make: I like my steak well done with ketchup just like Herr Trump.

 Eating steak is even more fun when the vegans in my circle of friends whine about it.
 Almost as gangster as drinking alcoholic beverages while underage and smoking ganga around reflexive rule followers.

 I take my steak very seriously.
-So much so that I handpick the bovine my steaks are extracted from after an exhaustive national search culminating in a series of one-on one interviews.
+So much so that I handpick the bovine my beef is extracted from after an exhaustive national search culminating in a series of one-on one interviews.

 In the spirit of the butt-load of ridiculous criticisms of Herr Trump's culinary preferences, I offer up the following excerpt from my interview with the cow above: